kronosfere/Intro-to-pandas/README.md

 ```

 **Merging DataFrames**
+As the `merge()` function returns a `DataFrame` you are able to chain merges together as long as you can merge on a key.
 ```
 # joins the all the dataframes
 merged = users.merge(ratings, on="user_id").merge(movies, on="movie_id")
 ```

 **Sort by number of ratings**
+There are times where the amount of data is too low to be meaningful.
+In such cases, it is better to set a threshold and remove data that you would deem inconsequential.
+Here, you will group the movie ratings together by title and make some judgements on the threshold.
 ```
 # Group ratings by title and aggregate the values, then sort the values in descending order
 sorted_movies = merged.groupby("title").count().sort_values(by='rating', ascending=False)